 SMC Global Power is applying for an Environmental Compliance Certificate (ECC) to the Authority of the Freeport Area of Bataan (AFAB) following the Rules and Regulations Implementing the Provisions of RA 9728, otherwise known as the "Freeport Area of Bataan Act of 2009", as amended by RA 11453.
-The project IEC and preliminary Technical Scoping with AFAB was conducted on 28 April 2022 (see Appendix A).
-The technical scoping discussed the following:
+The project IEC and preliminary technical ccoping with AFAB was conducted on 28 April 2022 (see Appendix A).
+Update on the project description for Lucanin-2 project was also coordinated with AFAB on 16 May 2022 which considered the preliminary technical scoping of Lucanin-1 to be the same for Lucanin-2.
+The preliminary technical scoping discussed the following: